fshowalter/franksbooklog.com/content/pages/how-i-grade.md

 ## On Abandoning Books

-53 pages into the 320 page novel, I closed it and moved on.
+Fifty-three pages into the 320 page novel, I closed it and moved on.

 It wasn’t easy.